-This Tree has a thick short trunk.
+Tree has a short thick trunk.
 Milky latex is present.
-The simple Leaves are leathery.
-The small Flowers are regular, bisexual and appear on the trunk.
+Simple Leaves are leathery.
+Small, regular, bisexual Flowers may appear on the trunk.
 Fruit is a fleshy berry with up to 2 Seeds.

 Englerophytum magalismontanum, Bequaertiodendron magalismontanum, Chrysophyllum magalismontanum, Chrysophyllum wilmsii, Sideroxylon randii, Zeyherella magalismontana.